 Keep a checklist of things to look for when you're comparing business schools.
 Think about your priorities and what factors matter most to you.

 Important: Always take the time to speak with admissions and schedule a campus tour before you apply.
 This is the best way to gather information about each business program and determine which school is right for you.
 Your education is the most important investment you'll ever make.
 It's worth taking the time to look closely at every angle.

 If you're serious about business training, your next step is to talk with an admissions advisor at the colleges you're considering.
 The advisor will walk you through admission requirements, assess your academic background, explain the application process, and help with things like financial aid and course scheduling.

 This is also a good time to set up a campus tour and possibly arrange to sit in on a business class.
 You'll get a glimpse of student life, check out the facilities, and see if it feels like a good fit.

 Chat live with a Herzing admissions advisor right now.
-Or click below to explore the business administration programs at each of our campuses.
+Or click below to explore our business administration programs.
 We're here to help!